HarryEddward/FontifyJS/README.md

 ## Things to improve
 - Manage more better the logs
-- Convert the .otf to .ttf and next to optimize all fonts with .woff2
 - Add to my github profile the project
 - Add more keywords relationate to the lib